-- 1. Title of the Project

-- 2. Description of the proposed end-user site(s)

-- 3. A brief description of project
+- 1. Title of the Project - 2.
+Description of the proposed hub/end-user and end-user site(s) - 3.
+A brief description of project - 4.
+Total estimated population affected by proposed project

-Any information included in this section may be released to interested parties inquiring about your application, so please provide an adequate description of the project, but do not include any information you would object being released to the public.
-Please clearly denote the section which you agree is publicly releasable, including where the releasable description begins AND ends.
+Any information included in this section may be released to interested parties inquiring about an application, so please provide an adequate description of the project, but do not include any information that the applicant would not want released to the public.
+Please clearly denote the section which is publicly releasable, including where the releasable description begins AND ends.